Adip19/Malicious-Email-Scorer/README.md

 # Malicious-Email-Scorer
 A Gmail Add-on that analyzes an opened email and produces a  maliciousness score.
+The Add-on is designed to be context-aware - once an email is opened, the user can immediately trigger the analysis by clicking "Scan for Threads"
 _____________________________________________________________________________________________________________________________
 ### The Idea Behind the Feature
 The logic behind these tests is based on the observation that attackers consistently follow specific patterns, such as using fake domains,